(also published here: http://www.singerevolution.com/1/post/2010/08/show-and-tell-mikas-magic-from-clarapys-blog.html)

 But if you’re dragging it down you won’t know it’s there.”

-The melodramatic orchestral background allows you your fill of anguished release, while the layered interplay of serious and playful ensures that you won’t feel too pathetic relishing in the release; the loss of a love is, after all, just another joke on life.
+The melodramatic orchestral background allows you a measure of anguished release, while the layered interplay of serious and playful holds you back; one more love lost is, after all, just another joke on life.

 “But your mama thought there was somethin’ wrong